 It is a lovely outlet centre with a beautiful water feature, in front of a Starbucks store, which is always appreciated.

 It is a large complex so there are plenty of good brands there including Abercrombie and Fitch and Adidas.

 Visit the Marco Island Brewery

 For beer lovers, Marco Island Brewery is a great place to come.

 The brewhouse has a very chilled vibe with a huge selection of beers on tap and no less than 40 flat-screen TVs to catch the latest sporting event.

-There is a happy hour (3:00 – 5:30pm) daily where you can catch some great deals.
+There is also a happy hour (3:00 – 5:30pm) daily where you can catch some great deals (vary daily).

-One of the prettiest islands readily accessible from Marco Island is Keewaydin Island.
+One of the prettiest islands readily accessible from here is Keewaydin Island.